Is my local charity shop genuine?

 This can be:

-- Unregistered charity shops where it is unclear who benefits from the money raised by the shop
+- Unregistered and bogus charity shops where it is unclear who benefits from the money raised by the shop

 - Clothes collectors give the impression that they are supporting a charitable cause